amitandale/Vibe-Studio/README_SUPABASE.md

 ./scripts/supabase/provision_lane_env.sh codex
 ```

 The script creates `ops/supabase/lanes/<lane>.env` with mode `600` and placeholder JWT keys.
 Replace these keys with production grade values before exposing the APIs. `refresh_image_pins.sh` keeps `ops/supabase/images.lock.json` (and therefore each lane env) aligned with registry digests so Docker Compose always resolves the correct Supabase stack images.
+When Supabase removes a tagged digest upstream, the helper automatically rolls the pin forward to the latest compatible tag published in Docker Hub so deploys remain hands-off.

 ## 📘 Read Next